 Disorders relating to sleep can be highly detrimental to your health, since we rely on sleep for recovery and other benefits.
 When your body does not receive the necessary amount of sleep, you can spend your days feeling groggy, irritable, and as if you’re trapped in a haze.
-By visiting our neurologist at the Charles Evans Center a Family Medicine Doctor in Uniondale that Accepts Medicaid, a variety of sleep disorders can be diagnosed and treated, including some of the following:
+By visiting our neurologist at the CEC Health Center a Family Medicine Doctor in Uniondale that Accepts Medicaid, a variety of sleep disorders can be diagnosed and treated, including some of the following:

 - Restless leg syndrome.